sinirlibiber/_Avadix/README.md

 ---

+## 🚧 Project Status

+Avadix is actively under development.
+We are aware that several features are still incomplete or in early stages.
+Our team is continuously working to improve the platform — new features, smart contract integrations, and UI enhancements are being added regularly.

+> We appreciate your patience and feedback as we build.
+If you encounter issues or have ideas, feel free to open an issue or reach out.

+---

 ## 🌟 What is Avadix?

-Avadix is a next-generation decentralized prediction market platform inspired by Polymarket, built natively on Avalanche.
+Avadix is a decentralized prediction market platform built natively on Avalanche.
 Users trade binary YES/NO outcomes on crypto, politics, sports, and technology events — with real-time price discovery, DAO governance, and on-chain community donations.

 > *"Don't just watch the future unfold — bet on it."*